alexmwebdev/alexs-crud-user-list/README.md

 ## Backend

 The backend includes a mock database in the db/mockData/users.js file.
-The backend uses an ORM system called [sequelize](https://sequelize.org/), works with multiple SQL databases like Postgres, mysql, mariadb, sqlite and Microsoft SQL Server.
+The backend uses an ORM system called sequelize that works with multiple SQL databases like Postgres, mysql, mariadb, sqlite and Microsoft SQL Server.
 For this project I have decided to use Postgres.

 ## Frontend